 Dr Ruth Garland

-I spent more than 25 years in public sector PR, taking my PhD at the LSE in 2016.
-My research focuses on governments' relations with media taking the UK since 1979 as a case study.
-I am critical of the narrative of political spin, preferring to examine the broader relations between politics and media as an interaction between and within elites that excludes the public.
-I am concerned to identify the role of impartiality as a factor in trustworthy and credible public communication.
+Ruth spent more than 25 years in public sector PR, taking her PhD at the LSE in 2016.
+Her research focuses on governments' relations with media taking the UK since 1979 as a case study.
+She offers a critique of the narrative of political spin, preferring to examine the broader relations between politics and media as an interaction between and within elites that excludes the public.
+She identifies the role of impartiality as a factor in trustworthy and credible public communication and is turning her attention to political branding as a form of disinformation.

 Academic qualifications